dakshkashyap/Simple-Chef/README.md

 - Search:
   - POST /search: Search recipes by ingredients

+- Comments
+  - POST /comments: Add a new comment
+  - Get /recipes/:id/comments: Get comments for a specific recipe

 ### Auth
 - Implement user authentication using JWT.
 - Protect routes for adding recipes, viewing profile, and deleting account.